peter-g-wilson/yaesa/README.md

   - reads the BME280 over SPI.
 Apart from an awful cludge, the code is largely the published example SPI program unmodified
 * _**queues_for_msgs_and_bits.c**_
   - has support routines for message and bit queues.
 Statistics are collected to measure the performance of the queues and FIFOs and the incoming rate of data bits.
-* _**uart_io.c**_
+* _**serial_io.c**_
-  - has support routines for the 2nd UART where the message data is sent out over RS232
+  - has support routines for the 2nd UART where the message data is sent out over RS232 and data input can be received
+  - provide for non-blocking input from stdin
+* _**led_control.c**_
+  - PWM for the Tiny 2040's three LEDs.
+The runtime overrides allow
+    - the affect of PWM values to be evaluated and
+    - allow current settings table to be cycled through easily.
 * _**output_format.c**_
   - defines common format information and prints debug and statistics to std output
 * _**proj_board.h**_
-  - has the specifics for the particular gpio/PIO/SM/SPI/UART's used on the board
+  - has the specifics for the particular GPIO/PIO/SM/SPI/UART's used on the board
 * other _**\*.h**_ files
   - each _**\*.c**_ file except _**yaesa_rp2040.c**_ has a corresponding _**.h**_ file that provides declarations for the functions and data that they define and share.